-- 30. Available information on the capital costs of the investment schemes and their possible sources of financing have been compiled and indicated in Appendix 7.
-The overall costs and possible financing are summarized in Table 1. - 31.
+- 31. Available information on the capital costs of the investment schemes and their possible sources of financing have been compiled and indicated in Appendix 7.
+The overall costs and possible financing are summarized in Table 1.
+The list in Appendix 7 is neither exhaustive nor authoritative.
+It is at best indicative or illustrative.
+The inclusion of any project in this list does not necessarily imply commitment or approval on the part of any government. - 32.
 Capital costs of investment proposals are tentative due to scarce cost information on projects pursued by the private sector under production sharing or concession contracts for exploration and production of hydrocarbons and coal.
-Similarly, information is not readily available for many of the dedicated oil and gas pipelines built, or to be built by consortiums of governments and the private sector. - 32.
-Nevertheless, the cost estimates indicated provide private investors and IFIs with a broad idea of the lower bound of the financing needs. - 33.
-Excluding 10 items for which cost data is not readily available, the capital cost of the remaining items are estimated at about \$18.6 billion.
-Possible financing could be self financing (\$3.9 billion), IFIs (\$3.9 billion) and others (\$10.8 billion). - 34.
-Self financing level of about 20-30% is needed to ensure financial viability and leverage debt and project finance.
-Other sources of financing include private and commercial, as well as bilateral sources, i.e. mostly Chinese, Russian, as well as international hydrocarbon investors.
-China is a major investor in the region with largest investments in Tajik energy facilities (\$6.6 billion) followed by similar investments in Kazakhstan (\$5.3 billion), Kyrgyzstan (\$3.15 billion), Afghanistan (\$1.7 billion), Azerbaijan (\$ 1.0 billion) and Uzbekistan (\$0.5 billion).
+Similarly, information is not readily available for many of the dedicated oil and gas pipelines built, or to be built by consortiums of governments and the private sector. - 33.
+Nevertheless, the cost estimates indicated provide private investors and IFIs with a broad idea of the lower bound of the financing needs. - 34.
+Excluding 10 items for which cost data is not readily available, the capital cost of the remaining items are estimated at about \$20.6 billion.
+Possible financing could be self financing (\$5.1 billion), IFIs (\$ 3.8 billion) and others (\$11.7 billion). - 35.
+Self financing level of about 20-30% is needed to ensure financial viability, leverage debt and secure other forms of project finance.4 Other sources of financing include: (i) private and commercial sources, (ii) bilateral sources, (mostly Chinese and Russian), (iii) international hydrocarbon investors, and (iv) IFIs.